-International package operations include the time-definite delivery of letters, documents and packages to more than 200 countries and territories worldwide, including shipments wholly outside the United States, as well as shipments with either origin or distribution outside the United States.
-Our international package reporting segment includes the operations of our Europe, Asia-Pacific, and Americas operating segments.
+International package operations include delivery to more than 200 countries and territories worldwide, including shipments wholly outside the United States, as well as shipments with either origin or distribution outside the United States.
+Our international package reporting segment includes the operations of our Europe, Asia-Pacific, Canada, and Americas operating segments.